 IUP uses Native Controls in Windows and Motif.
 Mac port is outdated and not maintained for long time, MacOS 9 was terrible.
 With Mac OS X we may have the opportunity to do something better.
-IUP is in C, is small and powerful.
+Today IUP can be built in Mac OS X using X11 and Motif.
+Motif is still very important for non Linux systems, some of our applications run on old AIX, SGI and Sun, that only have Motif installed and we can not force the installation of other toolkits like GTK.
+On the other hand in Linux we should be using GTK instead of Motif.